SelormDev/SelormDev/README.md

 ##  About me

-👋 Hi, I'm Selorm, a software developer based in Ghana.
+I am a software developer based in Ghana.
 My journey into the world of technology has been a thrilling adventure, with a focus on frontend development, fullstack web development, and a fascination with 2D animation.

-🚀 My goal is to become a proficient fullstack developer and a skilled 2D animator.
+My goal is to become a proficient fullstack developer and a skilled 2D animator.
 I believe in the power of coding and animation to make a positive impact in the world, and I'm committed to a path of continual learning and improvement in both of these exciting domains.

-📫 Let's connect and learn from each other.
+Let's connect and learn from each other.
 Feel free to reach out through my [LinkedIn](https://www.linkedin.com/in/selormdev).

 <br />